quinngroup/vaccine_misinformation/README.md

 ##url.txt file

 The first 19 links in this file are from my manual search for ground truth vaccine articles.

 The next 100 links are from a Google CSE search using the term "vaccine safety".

+The next 100 links are from a Google CSE search using the term "vaccine information".

+The next 63 links are from a Google CSE search using the term "vaccine ingredients".

+The next 100 links are from a Google CSE search using the term "vaccine and autism".

+The next 100 links are from a Google CSE search using the term "vaccine schedule".

+The next 100 links are from a Google CSE search using the term "vaccines".